DeRaDiff: Denoising Time Realignment of Diffusion Models: Compute Savings

 \section{Compute Savings}

 In our experimental setup detailed in \cref{sec:experimental_setup}, aligning a SDXL model at a single $\beta$ takes $\approx336$ GPU hours, which is $\approx52,416$ TFLOP-hours (FP16 Tensor-core equivalent) at a sustained load of $50\%$, or $\approx1.887\times10^{20}$ floating point operations ($\approx188.7$ EFLOPs).
-If a naive pipeline aligns a single SDXL model at $N$ regularization strengths, the costs scale to $N\times336$ GPU hours (or $N\times188.7$ EFLOPs).
-DeRaDiff requires aligning only \emph{once}, thus cumulative wall-time and FLOPs are reduced by a factor of $N$.
-For instance, using DeRaDiff instead of naively aligning of $N=3,5,10$ yields approximate GPU-hour savings of 66.7\%, 80\%, and 90\% (respectively), and EFLOP savings of $\approx$ 377.4 EFLOPs (N=3), 754.8 EFLOPs (N=5), and 1,698.3 EFLOPs (N=10).
-Thus, by using DeRaDiff in place of a naive alignment sweep at N $\beta$'s, one can reduce run-time and FLOPs by $\approx1-\frac{1}{N}$.
+If a naive pipeline aligns a single SDXL model at $N$ regularization strengths, the costs will scale to $N\times336$ GPU hours (or $N\times188.7$ EFLOPs).
+However, on the other hand, DeRaDiff requires aligning only \emph{once}, thus the cumulative wall-time and FLOPs are reduced by a factor of $N$.
+For instance, using DeRaDiff instead of naively aligning of $N=3,5,10$ yields approximate GPU-hour savings of 66.7\%, 80\%, and 90\% respectively, and EFLOP savings of $\approx$ 377.4 EFLOPs (N=3), 754.8 EFLOPs (N=5), and 1,698.3 EFLOPs (N=10) respectively.
+Thus, by using DeRaDiff for finding the optimal range of regularization strengths in place of a naive alignment sweep at N $\beta$'s, one is capable of reducing the run-time and FLOPs by a percentage of $\approx1-\frac{1}{N}$, which represents a substantial saving in computational costs and run-time.
 However, DeRaDiff requires two forward passes at inference, but taken in totality, this overhead is still always smaller compared to full alignment sweeps.
 Moreover, this inference overhead can still be reduced by using prompt encoding caching or parallelized inference.